2003 Sugar Bowl: Game summary

 Kicker Billy Bennett kicked a 23-yard field goal with 10 minutes left in the opening quarter to account for the quarter's only points.
 In the second quarter, FSU quarterback Fabian Walker threw a 5-yard slant pass to Anquan Boldin as FSU took a 7–3 lead.
 Florida State was driving again in the second quarter before cornerback Bruce Thornton stepped in front of a Walker pass and raced 73 yards to the opposite end zone, to give Georgia a 10–7 lead.
 Quarterback D.J.
 Shockley threw a 37-yard touchdown pass to Terrence Edwards before halftime to give the Bulldogs a 17–7 half time lead.

-Billy Bennett accounted for two more Georgia field goals in the third quarter, as Georgia posted a 23–7 lead.
-On the final play of the third quarter, wide receiver Anquan Boldin (who had replaced quarterback Fabian Walker) threw a 40-yard touchdown pass to Craphonso Thorpe.
+Bennett accounted for two more Georgia field goals in the third quarter, as Georgia posted a 23–7 lead.
+On the final play of the third quarter, wide receiver Boldin (who had replaced Walker) threw a 40-yard touchdown pass to Craphonso Thorpe.
 The ensuing two-point conversion failed, and the lead was 23–13.
-Billy Bennett kicked another field goal in the fourth quarter, as Georgia held off Florida State.
+Bennett kicked another field goal in the fourth quarter, as Georgia held off Florida State.
 Georgia's running back Musa Smith won the MVP award.

-The Seminoles defensive tackle Darnell Dockett was suspended from the game after pleading guilty to a misdemeanor theft charge.
+Seminoles quarterback Chris Rix and defensive tackle Darnell Dockett did not play after being suspended for the game.
+Rix had missed a final exam, which pressed Walker into his first collegiate start.
+Dockett pled guilty to a misdemeanor theft charge.